Sean Hannity: Other activities

 Hannity has had cameo appearances in film and television, having a brief voiceover in The Siege as an unseen reporter, and appearing in Atlas Shrugged: Part II and the second season of House of Cards as himself.
 He executive produced and appeared in the 2017 film Let There Be Light, which also stars Kevin Sorbo.

 As of April 2018, Hannity owned at least 877 residential properties, which were bought for nearly $89 million.
 He purchased some of the homes with the help of loans from the U.S. Department of Housing and Urban Development and most are in working-class neighborhoods.
 His property managers have taken an aggressive management approach with a much higher than average eviction rate.
 The Washington Post reported that his property management team has used eviction proceedings both to remove tenants and to generate revenue.
 His property managers have claimed that Hannity has no active role in the management of the more than 1,000 properties he has a stake in.

+In February 2026, Hannity started the interview-format podcast "Hang Out with Sean Hannity", which releases twice a week.